Full Text of SB0672 102nd General Assembly

-A third-party delivery service may not purchase or
+A third-party delivery service may not use the

-entered into pursuant to this Act may not include a provision
+to this Act may not include a provision that requires a

-that requires a merchant to indemnify a third-party delivery
+merchant to indemnify a third-party delivery service, an

-service, an independent contractor of the third-party delivery
+independent contractor acting on behalf of the third-party

-service for any damages or harm partially or wholly caused by
+delivery service for any damages or harm that may occur after

 Enforcement and penalties.

-(a) A merchant whose likeness is used, or pickup or
+(a) A merchant whose likeness is used by a third-party

 delivery service in violation of this Act may bring an action